Archerthrowingswords/APK-Frenzy/README.md

 python apkfrenzy.py --f {apk name}
 ```

-If your filename has a space, then ensure that the filepath is wrapped in a " ":
+If your filename has a space, then ensure that the filepath is wrapped using " ":
 ```bash
 python apkfrenzy.py --f "mal ware.apk"
 ```

-If you have already decompiled the APK file, then you can run the script without the --f option scan through the ./out directory:
+If you have already decompiled the APK file, then you can run the script without the --f option and the file path, which will scan the decompiled file in the ./out directory:
 ```bash
 python apkfrenzy.py
 ```